AEmilioDiStefano/aemiliodistefano.github.io/README.md

 ## A. Emilio DiStefano

-Hi, I'm Emilio - a results-driven software engineer dedicated to the development of effective, efficient, low-cost robotics and embedded systems solutions.
+I’m Emilio - a results-driven software engineer dedicated to the development of effective, efficient, low-cost robotics, IoT, and embedded systems solutions.
 Here are some of my projects:

 <br>
 <br>